Josh Ramirez

 2. Day 1 — the event tap

 CGEvent.tapCreate at .cghidEventTap, listening for .keyDown, passing the event back through unmodified.
 Once it compiled and was granted accessibility, every keystroke in every app — Mail, the browser, the IDE — was routing through a function I'd written.
-That alone is the experiment.
+That was the whole leverage point: macOS hands you every keystroke if you ask.

 3. Gemini fills the rest